stonepros/stone/doc/foundation.rst

-The Governing Board consists of all Premier members, a representative for the General members, a representative for the Associate members, and a representative from the Ceph Leadership Team (the technical governance body).
+The Governing Board consists of all Premier members, a representative for the General members, a representative for the Associate members, and a representative from the Stone Leadership Team (the technical governance body).
 The board is responsible for:

-* Building and approving an annual budget for spending in support of the Ceph project
+* Building and approving an annual budget for spending in support of the Stone project
 * Establishing ad-hoc committees to address current needs of the project
 * Coordinating outreach or marketing
-* Meeting regularly to discuss Foundation activities, the status of the Ceph project, and overall project strategy
+* Meeting regularly to discuss Foundation activities, the status of the Stone project, and overall project strategy
 * Voting on any decisions or matters before the board

-The Ceph Foundation board is not responsible for and does not have any direct control over the technical governance of Ceph.
+The Stone Foundation board is not responsible for and does not have any direct control over the technical governance of Stone.
 Development and engineering activities are managed through traditional open source processes and are overseen by the :ref:`clt`.
 For more information see :ref:`governance`.